Leaving Tempo: a working playbook for moving Jira worklogs

 We get this question maybe twice a month, often from someone who joined an engineering team after Tempo was already in place and has just been told they’re the one running the migration.
 The honest version of the answer: leaving Tempo is more straightforward than the marketing makes it look, but most of the work is in the parts nobody warns you about.

-I co-founded Planim Time, one of the trackers people migrate to, so factor that in.
+We build Planim Time, one of the trackers people migrate to.
 I’m going to try to write this as if you might pick something else, because the most common mistake I see is teams choosing the destination tracker before they’ve mapped what they actually use Tempo for.
 You can have any tracker on the market replace Tempo.
 You cannot have any tracker on the market replace Tempo plus all the workflows Tempo quietly accumulated over the years.

 Before you start: what are you actually leaving?